phpmyadmin/phpmyadmin/doc/setup.rst

 The phpMyAdmin team tries hard to make the application secure, however there are always ways to make your installation more secure:

-* Serve phpMyAdmin on HTTPS only.
-Preferably, you should use HSTS as well, so that you're protected from protocol downgrade attacks.
 * Remove the ``setup`` directory from phpMyAdmin, you will probably not use it after the initial setup.
 * Properly choose an authentication method - :ref:`cookie`